ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 01 · What it is

-Every inference call routed through Hive returns a structured receipt, signed with ML-DSA-65 inside the inference boundary, before the response returns to the buyer.
-The signature names the model, the prompt hash, the response hash, the route taken, the cache state, and the policy applied.
-The receipt is small, the verification is sub-second, and the algorithm is on the only NIST signature standard the NSA has cleared for national-security workloads through 2035.
+Every inference call routed through Hive comes back with a structured receipt.
+It's signed with ML-DSA-65 before the response ever leaves the inference boundary.
+The signature covers the model, the prompt hash, the response hash, the route it took, the cache state, and the policy that applied.
+The receipt is small, it checks out in under a second, and it uses the only NIST signature standard the NSA has cleared for national security work through 2035.

 Algorithm